 CSWH Expansion Area and Eelgrass Habitat Area.
-The CSWH Expansion Area and Eelgrass Habitat Area are is located in and adjacent to areas of the Port that are primarily used for vessel movement and marine-oriented recreational uses.
-During construction, access to this area would be restricted or prohibited, thereby precluding theirits use by recreational users.
-However, as discussed in section 3.3 Biological Resources, construction at this site would affect no more than 6.5 acres of the 326-acre site at any given time.
-Therefore, a minimum of approximately 319 acres in the immediate vicinity of construction would be available for use by recreational vessels and water-based uses within and adjacent to the site, and recreational uses would not be substantially affected.
+The CSWH Expansion Area and Eelgrass Habitat Area are located in and adjacent to areas of the Port that are primarily used for vessel movement and marine-oriented recreational uses.
+During construction, access to these areas would be restricted or prohibited, thereby precluding their use by recreational users.
+However, as discussed in section 3.3 Biological Resources, construction at these sites would affect no more than 6.5 acres of the 326-acre site at any given time, therefore approximately 319 acres in the immediate vicinity of construction would be available for use by recreational vessels and waterbased uses within and adjacent to the sites would not be substantially affected.
 The permanent presence of the Eelgrass Habitat Area dike would have no effects on surrounding land uses, however potential impacts to recreational activities in this area are addressed in Section 3.11 of this SEIS/SEIR.